WismutHansen/READ2ME/README.md

 - Adds a cover image with the current date to the MP3 files.
 - For urls from wikipedia, uses the wikipedia python library to extract article content
 - Automatic retrieval of new articles from specified sources at defined intervals (currently hard coded to twice a day at 5AM and 5PM local time).
 Sources and keywords can be specified via text files.
+- Turn any seed text (url or manually entered text) into a podcast (currently works with edge-tts and F5)

 ## Requirements

 - Python 3.7 or higher
-- Dependencies listed in `requirements.txt`
+- Dependencies listed in `requirements.txt` for edge-tts, separate requirements for F5 and StyleTTS2.
-- If you want to use the local styleTTS2 text-to-speech model, please also install `requirements_stts2.txt`

 ## Installation